Stone House Kandy

 Year round destination.
 Because the Hill Country it so high up it rarely gets unbearably hot.
 The months of December to April are probably the best time to visit, as temperatures rise to around 28C during the day but cool down at night.
 During the monsoon season from October to December you can expect heavy downpours.
 June to September are the driest months here, when there’s almost no rain at all.

-Call us on to start planning your vacation to Stone House Kandy or take a look at our itineraries to Hill Country
+Call us on to start planning your holiday to Stone House Kandy or take a look at our itineraries to Hill Country

 Stone House is a five-bedroom boutique villa designed with a stone façade set in terraced gardens and with mountain views.
 It is located on a hillock in Nittawala, a residential suburb of Kandy so offers a lovely peaceful setting but is also in close proximity to Kandy town, a mere 15-minute drive to the Temple of the Tooth.

 The owners of Stone House have their own rice mill, and this is the design theme of the hotel.
 Pictures by local artists display vistas of paddy fields, and there are rice bags and ploughing equipment in frames on the walls.
 Antique-style furniture gives the rooms a comfortable feel and the addition of knick knacks, candles and vases help to make guests feel more like they are in a house rather than a hotel.